• Skip to main content

 And so they protest (understatement!).

-Having some predictability in their life will help them have a sense of control and lead to fewer tantrums.
-I don’t like to have a rigid routine, but having some anchor points that they can count on can go far in reducing transition-time tantrums.
+Having some predictability in their lives will help them feel in control and lead to fewer tantrums.
+I don’t like to have a rigid routine, but having some anchor points they can count on can reduce transition-time tantrums.

 Anchors can be daily or over long periods of time.
-Taco Tuesday or pizza night is an example of weekly anchors.
+Taco Tuesday or pizza night are examples of weekly anchors.
 For picky eaters or kids with mealtime sensitivities, some predictability in what they eat can work wonders.

 Routine cards for toddlers and 2-year-olds

-A flexible routine would include some things a two-year-old can count on: a relatively consistent time to eat, nap, and play.
-A consistent series of steps for getting ready for bed and for getting ready to leave the house.
+A flexible routine would include some things a two-year-old can count on, a relatively consistent time to eat, nap, and play, and a consistent series of steps for getting ready for bed and for leaving the house.

 In a large study, researchers found that having a consistent bedtime routine is directly related to better sleep.
-Children who had a regular bedtime routine fell asleep faster, had an earlier bedtime, had fewer night wakings, and slept longer than children who did not have a regular bedtime routine!
+Children with a regular bedtime routine fell asleep faster, had an earlier bedtime, had fewer night wakings, and slept longer than children who did not have a regular bedtime routine!

 I love these printable routine charts and cards (pictured above).
-You can set them up how you want in the way that works for your house.
+You can set them up however you want in a way that works for your house.
 It is also easy to change it up if you need to.
 I wish I had these when my son was two!

 8. Try a Feeling Break (a more flexible kind of time-in)

 Time-outs vs. time-ins — what’s the difference?
-Really none of that matters — what matters is what works.
-There is much debate between psychologists on this topic.
-Putting all of the research together as well as my own experience as a mother, what parents really need is a flexible strategy that always puts feelings first.
+There is much debate among psychologists on this topic.
+What I have found through experience is that parents need a flexible strategy that always puts feelings first.

-The difference from a time-out is that you don’t ignore your child, you simply ask them to pause.
-You don’t tell your child to ‘calm down’, you tell them to take the time to feel their feeling.
-The difference from a time-in is that you always look for the root emotion under the behavior first, you allow space when needed by you or your child, and you include a time-break for reflection.
+The difference from a time-out is that you don’t ignore your child; you simply ask them to pause.
+You don’t tell your child to ‘calm down’; you tell them to take the time to feel their feelings.
+The difference from a time-in is that you always look for the root emotion under the behavior first, you allow space when needed by you or your child, and you include a time break for reflection.

 Read more on how to do a Feeling Break here and see real-world examples.

 Two-year-olds are special.
-Trust me, it won’t be long and they’ll be six and you’ll be wishing you could still fold them up in your arms and carry them around when life gets hard.
+Trust me, it won’t be long before they’re six and you’ll wish you could still fold them up in your arms and carry them around when life gets hard.
 As much as this time is challenging, it is also joyful.
 Connect to their heart, listen to their soul, and the “terrible” twos won’t seem terrible at all.

-Category: Toddlers, Whole Child DevelopmentTag: 2-year-old, child development, discipline, parenting, positive parenting, toddlers
+Category: Toddlerhood: Mastery & AutonomyTag: 2-year-old, child development, discipline, parenting, positive parenting, toddlers

-Previous Post:Four Things Psychologists Want You To Know About Your Strong-Willed Child
+Previous Post:How to Parent Your Strong-Willed Child According to Science: Understanding Their Temperament 9Four Things Psychologists Want You To Know About Your Strong-Willed Child

 Next Post:Four Ways to Raise a Critical Thinker: Teach Your Child How to Think, Not What to ThinkGirl joyful reading an inspirational book.